halfzebra/create-elm-app/README.md

 ## What is inside

-The tools used by Create React App are subject to change.
+The tools used by Create Elm App are subject to change.
 Currently it is a thin layer on top of many amazing community projects, such as:

 * [elm-platform](https://github.com/elm-lang/elm-platform)